 Amateur Radio Revealed

-TX Factor is a series of high-definition TV shows covering all aspects of the hobby of amateur radio - a professionally produced programme, now celebrating its tenth year.
+TX Factor is a series of TV shows covering all aspects of the hobby of amateur radio - a professionally produced programme, now celebrating its tenth year.

 Our programmes are sponsored by